PgOutput2Json/PgOutput2Json/README.md

 Create a `durable` queue named `my_queue` and bind it to the exchange created in the previous step.
 Use `public.#` as the routing key.
 That way, it will receive JSON messages for all tables in the `public` schema. **Use different schema name if your tables are in different schema**

 ## Create .NET Core Worker Service
-Finally, create a .NET Core Worker Service and add the following package references:
+Finally, create a .NET Core Worker Service and add the following package reference:
 ```
 dotnet add package PgOutput2Json.RabbitMq
 ```